forPelevin/gomoji/README.md

 ## Replace all emojis with a specified rune

-The function repalces all emojis from given string with a given rune:
+The function replaces all emojis in a string with a given rune:

 ```go
 res := gomoji.ReplaceEmojisWith("🧖 hello 🦋world", '_')